shnydercom/electron-node-red/README.md

 The initial flow file is named `electronflow.json` along with it's credentials file `electronflow_cred.json`.
 Just copy your existing flow in instead.

-The default is to start on the dashboard page - as this intended to be just an application - without the Node-RED editor exposed to the end user.
+The default is to start on the dashboard page - as this is intended to be just an application - without the Node-RED editor exposed to the end user, but there are some simple flags to to configure this at the top of `main.js`.

 ---